HowToDoInJava

-1. Class vs Object
+1. Difference between a Class and an Object

-In Java, objects are containers like data structure which have state and behavior.
-Objects represent the actors in the system or the application.
-For example, in an HR application, actors are employee, manager, department or reports.
-An object is an instance of a class.
+In Java, objects are containers like data structures that have state and behavior.
+Ideally, objects represent the actors in the system or the application.

 The classes are the template that describes the state and behavior of its objects.
+A class can be used to create multiple objects. which are similar in structure but can have different states.

-2. How to declare a Class
+2. How to Create a Class?

 <<modifiers>> class <<class name>> {